Mrucznik/Game-of-Life/README.md

 # Game-of-Life
-Game of Life implementation in C#
+Game of Life implementation in C# (Console application)